Aeterna Noctis: Legacy

 The second installment in the series, Summum Aeterna, a roguelite prequel based on Aeterna Noctis, was initially released for Steam in June 2022, and was released for PlayStation 5, Xbox Series X/S and Nintendo Switch in late 2023.
-The third installment in the series, Aeterna Lucis, a sequel to Aeterna Noctis, is set for release sometime 2026.
+The third installment in the series, Aeterna Lucis, a sequel to Aeterna Noctis, is set for release on December 3, 2026.